PwC Privacy Policy

 Privacy on our websites and applications

-In order to properly manage our websites and applications, we may log certain statistics about the users of the facilities, for example the users' domains and browser types.
+To properly manage our websites and applications, we may log certain statistics about the users of the facilities, for example the users' domains and browser types.
 None of this information specifically identifies an individual and it is used solely to ensure that our websites and applications provide the best possible navigational experience for users.

 Cookies are used on some PwC websites.
 Cookies are small text files that are placed on your computer by the websites that you visit.
-They are widely used in order to make websites work, or work more efficiently, as well as to provide information to the owners of the site.
+They are widely used to make websites work, or work more efficiently, as well as to provide information to the owners of the site.
 If you are uncomfortable with the use of cookies, you can manage and control them through your browser, including removing cookies by deleting them from your ‘browser history’ (cache) when you leave the site.
 In most cases, you can refuse a cookie and still fully navigate the PwC websites.
-If you require more information on the type and use of cookies by PwC, see our Cookies Information page.
+If you require more information on the type and use of cookies by PwC, see our PwC Cookies Information page: https://www.pwc.com.au/contact-us/cookies-info.html

 We may also use other technologies, such as web beacons, to monitor users of the PwC website.
 These help us gain an understanding of how PwC websites are being used.

-If you have registered an account with us, you will be identified by a user name and password when you log into our website or applications.
+If you have registered an account with us, you will be identified by a username and password when you log into our website or applications.
 The information we collect about members' use of our websites may be used for measuring use and performance and in assisting to resolve any technical difficulties.

 Because PwC wants your user experience to be as informative and resourceful as possible, we provide a number of links to websites and embedded content operated by third parties.
 PwC is not responsible for the privacy practices or policies of those sites.
 We encourage you to review each website's privacy policy, especially if you intend to disclose any personal information via that site.
 A link to another non-PwC website is not an express or implied endorsement, promotion or warranty of the products or services offered by or accessible through that site or advertised on that site.